Lessons I learned from an online workshop

 If you aren’t getting excellent audience engagement, don’t blame the audience!
 Change the processes you use in your sessions, to guarantee engagement!

-You can experience how to use process tools to significantly improve the effectiveness of your sessions and events at one of my 1½-day workshops in North America and Europe.
+You can experience how to use process tools to significantly improve the effectiveness of your sessions and events at one of my Participate! labs.
 If you can’t participate in a workshop, buy a copy of The Power of Participation to learn the why, what, and how of building better learning, connection, engagement, and action outcomes into your events.

 When event covenants collide—a story